 School of Record

-Global Experiences offers 6-12 academic credits through Fairfield University for its summer and semester programs.
+Global Experiences offers up to 9 academic credits through Fairfield University for its summer and semester programs.

 If your university does not offer academic credit for your internship and you’re looking to earn credit its possible that you can receive transfer credit through our School of Record: Fairfield University.
 Please let us know upon application if you would like to register for credit for your program.